 He turned to face me.
 Lip thrust out.
 Eyes wet.

 “Why don’t you have something to eat?”
 I said.

 “This food is disgusting,” he said.
 But he picked up a fork.
 He chose a noodle from the corner of the white Styrofoam container, without any meat sauce on it.
 Slurped it into his mouth.

 “I really appreciated your help,” I said.
 “You took pictures for me in case the photographer’s don’t come out.
 You were so patient during the boring sections when Ava and I were both occupied.”

 He wasn’t smiling.
 But at least he swallowed another noodle.
 And then another.
 “What should we do now?
 Do you want to go back to Uncle Chris’s apartment and build some Legos?”

 Both kids agreed.
 I wrapped up the remains of the Chinese food and grasped my son’s hand.

 We walked to the subway entrance.
 Together.

 The day hadn’t gone as I expected.
 Instead of merely observing science in action, I’d seen the importance of the parent-child relationship play out in my own family.
 When I lost my temper and lashed out, my child responded by fleeing.
-It took a gentle touch and apology (and some food) to restore that connection and help Maddie bring her amygdala back under control.
+It took a gentle touch and apology (and some food) to restore that connection and help James bring his amygdala back under control.
 Thinking of the electrodes surrounding me and Ava as we sat together in the lab, I resolved to focus more on my own reactions to conflict, to calm my own body before trying to soothe a child’s upset.